DrDas-Lab/Trajectory-Analysis/README.md

 R version: 4.5.3, renv 1.0.11

 Refer to `init.R` for specific versions of packages used.
-To run the pipeline open the `methylation_pipeline.Rproj` file and initiate as follows
+To run the pipeline open the `pipeline.Rproj` file and initiate as follows

 ```r
 # Restoring R environments